tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Shares.md

 ---
-title: List Shares (REST API) - Azure Storage
+title: List Shares (FileREST API) - Azure Files
 description: The List Shares operation returns a list of the shares and share snapshots under the specified account.
 author: wmgries